-- Statistical Plan and Data Analysis: Describe the statistical model and data analysis plan with respect to the study objectives.
+- stands to benefit from the knowledge to be gained as a result of the proposed research, how the level of risk to human subjects is minimized, what safety monitoring and reporting measures are taken for the level of risk. - Described potential problem areas and proposed alternative approaches/methodologies. - Statistical Plan: Describe the statistical model and data analysis plan with respect to the study objectives.
 If applicable, specify the approximate number of human subjects to be enrolled.
-If multiple study sites are involved, state the approximate number to be enrolled at each site.
-Include a complete power analysis to demonstrate that the sample size is appropriate to meet the objectives of the study and all proposed correlative studies. - Describe plans for the valid analysis of group differences on the basis of sex/gender, race, and/or ethnicity as appropriate for the scientific goals of the study.
-Ensure sufficient information is provided to allow thorough evaluation of all statistical calculations during review of the application. - Describe the randomization and blinding procedures for the study, and any other measures to be taken to minimize the effects of subjective bias during animal treatment and assessment of results.
-If randomization and/or blinding will not be utilized, provide justification. - Describe how data will be handled, including rules for stopping data collection, criteria for inclusion and exclusion of data, how outliers will be defined and handled, statistical methods for data analysis, and identification of the primary endpoint(s). - If applicable, detail the regulatory strategy, including filing with the U.S. Food and Drug Administration (FDA) or international regulatory agency.
-However, this award may not be used to conduct clinical trials. - Outcome transition: If applicable, describe how outcomes from the proposed studies will progress to clinical, community, or commercial application. - Attachment 2: Supporting Documentation: Combine and upload as a single file named "Support.pdf".
+If multiple study sites are involved, state the approximate number to be enrolled at each site. - Include a complete power analysis to demonstrate that the sample size is appropriate to meet the objectives of the study and all proposed correlative studies.
+If a subpopulation of a recruited sample population will be used for analysis, complete a statistical analysis to ensure appropriate power can be achieved within the subpopulation study. - Describe plans for the valid analysis of group differences on the basis of sex/gender, race, and/or ethnicity as appropriate for the scientific goals of the study.
+Ensure sufficient information is provided to allow thorough evaluation of all statistical calculations during review of the application. - Describe the randomization and blinding procedures for the study, and any other measures to be taken to minimize the effects of subjective bias during assessment of results.
+If randomization and/or blinding will not be utilized, provide justification. - Describe how data will be handled, including rules for stopping data collection, criteria for inclusion and exclusion of data, how outliers will be defined and handled, statistical methods for data analysis, and identification of the primary endpoint(s). - Describe how data will be reported and how it will be assured that the documentation will support a future regulatory filing with the U.S. Food and Drug Administration (FDA) or international regulatory agency, if applicable. - Attachment 2: Supporting Documentation: Combine and upload as a single file named "Support.pdf".
 Start each document on a new page.
 If documents are scanned to PDF, the lowest resolution (100 to 150 dpi) should be used.
 The Supporting Documentation attachment should not include additional information such as figures, tables, graphs, photographs, diagrams, chemical structures, or drawings.
 These items should be included in the Project Narrative.